-As a testament to basketball’s long-standing popularity, the University Athletic Association of the Philippines Basketball Championship is in the midst of its 82nd season, first beginning play in 1938.
-Philippines basketball betting is another popular activity in the island nation.
-Naturally, the two meet on a regular basis.
+As a testament to basketball’s long-standing popularity, the University Athletic Association of the Philippines Basketball Championship has been contested for more than 80 seasons, first beginning play in 1938.
+Naturally, Philippines basketball betting is a popular activity in the island nation, though local books don’t allow betting on Filipino sports and leagues.

 Is it legal to bet on UAAP Basketball in the Philippines?

 If done correctly, Phillippine college basketball betting is legal, meaning UAAP basketball bets are fair game.
-For the best access to UAAP sports wagers, online casinos can be the most convenient.
+For access to UAAP sports wagers, online offshore sportsbooks are the only legal option.

-Not only does the guide provide key information regarding UAAP basketball, but it also has a great list of offshore online casinos that accept Filipino players.
+Not only does this basketball betting guide provide key information regarding UAAP basketball, but it also has a great list of offshore online casinos and sportsbooks that accept Filipino players.
 Continue reading for more details.

 Best Sportsbooks for Betting on UAAP Basketball in the Philippines

 The following sites have been vetted by our team to ensure they are the best online sportsbooks available for betting on UAAP basketball.
-On each of these recommended offshore sportsbooks, safety, legality, and customer service are paramount for users.
+At each of our recommended offshore sportsbooks, safety, legality, and customer service all get top marks from users.